 Growth of international markets.
 We will continue to focus our efforts towards increasing adoption of Invisalign by dental professionals in our key international markets, Europe and Japan.
 Similar to the North America market, our objective internationally is to increase the number of doctors that are motivated to become an Invisalign provider and committed to making Invisalign a key part of their practices.
 Through December 31, 2009, we have trained over 15,700 doctors, predominantly orthodontists in core Europe, our primary international market.
 Product line expansion is key to providing doctors a solution that addresses a wider range of potential patient needs with greater treatment flexibility.
 In March 2009, we announced the availability of Invisalign Teen for Invisalign-trained doctors worldwide, except for Japan.
 As a result, we expect the addressable market for our product to expand and ultimately increase adoption.
 In addition, we will carry on our efforts to increase brand awareness and consumer demand in Europe by continuing our consumer advertising campaign.
-Additionally, although the vast majority of our international markets, specifically Asia Pacific and Latin America.
+Additionally, although the vast majority of our international revenues are from direct sales, approximately 9% of our international sales are through distributors covering smaller international markets, specifically Asia Pacific and Latin America.
 We will consider selling through distributors in other smaller or less strategic markets as well as consider expanding directly into additional countries on a case-by-case basis.
 For example, we recently announced the addition of an international distributor for smaller country markets in Europe, the Middle East and Africa.
 With these efforts, we expect our international revenues to continue to increase in absolute dollars and as a percentage of total net revenues in the foreseeable future.
-In 2009, our international sales increased from 21% of net revenues to 24% of net revenues.
+In 2009, our international sales increased from 21% of net revenues.